shorif2000/elucidat-javascript-test/README.md

 # Assumptions

-Kept as basic as possible without spending too much time
+Kept as basic as possible without spending too much effort

 Data is providied in specific ordering